Hebrew source: קצבת נכות כללית למקבלי הקצבה שהחלו לעבוד

-- The total amount of income from work (as an employee or self-employed) and the incentive pension will always be higher than the sum disability benefit.
+The total amount of work income and the disability pension will always be higher than the sum of the disability pension itself

-- The income not from working (such as pension, supplements or property income) will not affect the basic benefit, but rather Supplements.
+- Any income that doesn't come from working (such as pension, supplements or property income) will not affect the basic benefit, but only the Supplements.

 Who is Eligible?